dbpedia/databus-client/docs/concept/concept.md

 # Concept

-The databus-client is designed to unify and convert data on the client-side in several layers:
+The Databus-Client is designed to unify and convert data on the client-side in several layers:

 | Level | Client Action | Implemented formats
 |---|---|---|